heiditm/heiditm.github.io/melanoma.md

 - Male survival rate is about 60%
 - Female survival rate is over 75%
-- Larger thicknesses show a higher probability of a presence of an ulceration T- hicknesses larger than 3.54mm have about an average survival rate of 44%
+- Larger thicknesses show a higher probability of a presence of an ulceration
+- Thicknesses larger than 3.54mm have about an average survival rate of 44%

 ### Takeaways | Answer to Research Question shows:
 Yes, both thickness and presence of a ulcerated tumor increases the chance of death from malignant melanoma.